m0dd0/PythonPhysicsEngine/README.md

 Its primary goal is to demystify the algorithms and architectural patterns behind physics simulations by providing a clear, readable implementation from first principles.
 The engine intentionally avoids external math or physics libraries to ensure that no logic is hidden inside a "black box," making it a valuable resource for learning how components like collision detection, impulse solvers, and integrators work together.

+Aming at being an educational resource, this projects also contains multiple write-ups on the key concepts and algorithms used in the engine.
+The writeups are kept concise but contain all the relevant information and are linked to the corresponding sections in the codebase.
+The following topics are covered by the writeups:
+- [Basic Physics Loop](docs/01_basic_physics_loop.md): High-level overview on how physics simulations work.
+- [Collision Detection](docs/02_collision_detection.md): Explains the broad and narrow phase collision detection algorithms.
+- [Impulse Solvers](docs/03_impulse_solvers.md): Describes the different impulse solvers available in the engine.
+- [Integrators](docs/04_integrators.md): Explains the different integrators available in the engine.

 Note that this project is a work in progress and especially the physics solver is far from being good yet.

 ## Features